 What are Sexually-Intrusive Thoughts?

 Sexually-intrusive thoughts are unwanted sexual thoughts or impulses.
 They are images or thoughts of you doing something you think is wrong or inappropriate.
 You’re probably not actively interested or aroused by your sexually intrusive thoughts.
 In fact, they may bother you because of their content.
-You may be so distrubed by them that you want them to stop.
+You may be so disturbed by them that you want them to stop.

 Examples of sexually-intrusive thoughts include: